 In contrast, highway authorities depend on the same signing and lining to efficiently manage the public highway, as an aid to road safety and traffic management and for the enforcement of traffic regulations.
 Traffic signs must provide the relevant information clearly, concisely and in good time so that the road user can make informed decisions and most importantly, travel safely.

-There are different types of traffic signing and carriageway markings available for use, all of which are governed by the Department for Transport who help to limit the different types available.
-This assists in enabling road users to identify them quickly as does their uniformity of shape, colour and lettering.
-This uniformity alone however is not enough, there must also be uniformity in their use, siting and illumination.
+There are different types of traffic signing and carriageway markings available for use, all of which are governed by the Department for Transport, who help to limit the different types available.
+This helps road users to identify them quickly as does their uniformity of shape, colour and lettering.
+This uniformity alone, however, is not enough; there must also be uniformity in their use, siting and illumination.

-With the decisions made with regard to signing and lining being made at a local level, it is important to have uniformity across the Borough backed by practice guidance, if this is to be successfully achieved.
+With the decisions about signing and lining being made at a local level, it is important to have uniformity across the borough backed by practice guidance, if this is to be successfully achieved.

-St Helens Council as the local Highway Authority, through effective use of traffic signs and road markings, aim to promote the efficient working and enforcement of traffic regulations, aid traffic control and road safety whilst avoiding unnecessary sign clutter and reducing visual intrusion by using signs and materials appropriate to the context and setting.
+St Helens Borough Council, as the local highway authority, through effective use of traffic signs and road markings, aims to promote the efficient working and enforcement of traffic regulations, aid traffic control and road safety while avoiding unnecessary sign clutter and reducing visual intrusion by using signs and materials appropriate to the context and setting.

-The Highway Authority is generally responsible for signing on the highway, however, signing on motorways and trunk roads is the responsibility of Highways England, which manages the network through county councils or consulting engineers.
-The motorways and trunk roads in St Helens fall into Area 10, which is currently managed on behalf of Highway England, by Balfour Beatty Mott MacDonald.
+The highway authority is generally responsible for signing on the highway; however, signing on motorways and trunk roads is the responsibility of Highways England, which manages the network through county councils or consulting engineers.

-Applications for directional signage should be placed in writing to the Traffic, UTC and Road Safety Section email firstname.lastname@example.org.
+Applications for directional signage should be placed in writing to the Traffic Section - using our online form - please select 'Traffic' from the options listed